workroomprds/handsonlab/taste test exercise.md

 *Basics:* Taste Test - develop your judgement and palette.
 Using chocolate.

+*About:* Building a quality aesthetic – a consious value system that helps you to compare and rank

 *Source:* Experimentation and Diagnosis workshop

 *Output:* Picture of different dimensions of assessment, and where participants preferences fall.
 To act as a trigger / example for conversations about quality.